tnichols217/notes-old/Biology/Ch17-20/Fungi.md

 	- Sexual reproduction has never been observed

 ## Examples
-- Lichen: symbiotic relationship between a fungusand an algae
+- Lichen: symbiotic relationship between a fungus and an algae
+- Fungus- provides habitat
-- Fungus- provides habitat, algae- provides food for both organisms
+- algae- provides food for
+both organisms